-Rehabilitation is a proactive, person-centred and goal-oriented process that should begin the first day after stroke.
-Rehabilitation should be timely, equitable and comprehensive and have as the ultimate aim that the person with stroke will maximise their function and achieve the highest possible level of independence - physically, psychologically, socially and financially.
-Rehabilitation should be provided by a specialised interdisciplinary team of health professionals throughout the care continuum.
+Rehabilitation is a proactive, person-centred and goal-oriented process that should begin the first day after stroke.27 Rehabilitation should be timely, equitable and comprehensive and have as the ultimate aim that the person with stroke will maximise their function and achieve the highest possible level of independence - physically, psychologically, socially and financially.27 Rehabilitation should be provided by a specialised interdisciplinary team of health professionals throughout the care continuum.27

-We know that since the beginning of the pandemic, Australian survivors of stroke have been discharged early from hospital, and have been missing out on critical rehabilitation therapy in hospital, and in the community, due to COVID-19 restrictions as well as workforce shortages.
+We know that since the beginning of the pandemic, Australian survivors of stroke have been discharged early from hospital25, and have been missing out on critical rehabilitation therapy in hospital25, and in the community, due to COVID-19 restrictions as well as workforce shortages.
 This in turn has impacted the ability to appropriately assess and treat survivors in line with stroke rehabilitation guidelines, as well as adequately educate and support carers and families.

-The Australasian Rehabilitation Outcomes Centre's (AROC) survey of inpatient rehabilitation services examined the impact of COVID-19 on these services, in order to get an accurate picture of changes that have occurred across the sector, as well as inform rehabilitation service planning.
-The results of the survey showed that the vast majority of participating services (115/139, 83 percent) reported that they had been negatively impacted by COVID-19, with only a relatively small proportion of these services (28/115, 24 percent) reporting that they were starting to return to pre-pandemic levels.
+The Australasian Rehabilitation Outcomes Centre's (AROC) survey of inpatient rehabilitation services28 examined the impact of COVID-19 on these services, in order to get an accurate picture of changes that have occurred across the sector, as well as inform rehabilitation service planning.
+The results of the survey showed that the vast majority of participating services (115/139, 83 percent) reported that they had been impacted by COVID-19, with only a relatively small proportion of these services (28/115, 24 percent) reporting that they were starting to return to pre-pandemic levels.28

-Among the 115 services impacted by COVID-19, a collective loss of 58 rehabilitation wards (26 percent) and 2,140 rehabilitation beds (44 percent) at the most impacted point during the pandemic, was reported.
-Subsequently, 27 wards and 1020 beds have been returned to rehabilitation; however, collectively this has only returned 86 percent of their prior wards and 77 percent of their prior beds.
+Among the 115 services impacted by COVID-19, a collective loss of 58 rehabilitation wards (26 percent) and 2,140 rehabilitation beds (44 percent) at the most impacted point during the pandemic, was reported.28 Subsequently, 27 wards and 1020 beds have been returned to rehabilitation; however, collectively this has only returned 86 percent of their prior wards and 77 percent of their prior beds.28

-For services still being impacted by COVID-19, 54 percent reported more non-rehabilitation patients than usual being admitted to their unit, 38 percent reported their nursing staff had been deployed to work in other services, and 46 percent reported their allied health staff had been deployed.
+For services still being impacted by COVID-19, 54 percent reported more non-rehabilitation patients than usual being admitted to their unit, 38 percent reported their nursing staff had been deployed to work in other services, and 46 percent reported their allied health staff had been deployed.28

-An increase in early supported discharge was reported by 22 percent of specialist stroke inpatient rehabilitation services.
-Less capacity to discharge to a nursing home and respite care was reported by 44 percent and 37 percent of services, respectively, with the vast majority of services reporting longer waiting times.
-Less capacity to access the NDIS was reported by 45 percent of services, and 67 percent reported waiting longer than 60 days for NDIS services.
+An increase in early supported discharge was reported by 22 percent of specialist stroke inpatient rehabilitation services.28 Less capacity to discharge to a nursing home and respite care was reported by 44 percent and 37 percent of services, respectively, with the vast majority of services reporting longer waiting times.28 Less capacity to access the NDIS was reported by 45 percent of services, and 67 percent reported waiting longer than 60 days for NDIS services.28

 There are concerns that a range of factors, including high rates of COVID-19 transmission, an increasing number of patients with Long COVID, and health professional workforce shortages, will impact the ability of both inpatient and community rehabilitation services to return to pre-COVID capacity and meet potential increases in demand in the future.
 Therefore, there is a clear need for the expansion of alternative care pathways, including Rehabilitation in The Home (RITH) and telehealth.
-In the AROC survey, 19 percent of specialist stroke inpatient rehabilitation services reported an increase in RITH, and 70 percent reported greater use of telehealth to support rehabilitation, due to the impact of COVID-19.
-It is important to note that the Australian and New Zealand Living Guidelines for Stroke Management recommend that survivors of stroke receive a minimum of three hours a day of scheduled rehabilitation therapy (occupational therapy and physiotherapy), ensuring at least two hours of active task practice occurs during this time, which may be challenging to achieve in the home setting.
+In the AROC survey, 19 percent of specialist stroke inpatient rehabilitation services reported an increase in RITH, and 70 percent reported greater use of telehealth to support rehabilitation, due to the impact of COVID-19.28 In the private sector, ambiguity remains regarding the medical governance of patients who wish to use their private hospital entitlements to receive RITH.
+These issues have been carefully examined in a recent decision by the Australian Competition Tribunal, and remain imprecise.